We are proud to announce that IMC 2019 is again able to support conference attendance by students with travel grants.

 Student Travel Grants

 The purpose of this program is to encourage graduate student participation at the conference by funding the travel cost for students who would otherwise be unable to attend.

 Selection criteria: The student statement/letter and advisor letter(s) weigh strongly in selecting students for an IMC travel grant.
 Generally, travel grants are awarded to PhD students pursuing research in areas of interest to IMC.
-We rarely consider terminal MS students and do not consider postdocs.
+We rarely consider master students and do not consider postdocs.

 - Students from under-represented groups or institutions.
 Additionally, grants are spread across institutions, and the historical tendency is to award one travel grant per institution.

 - Students who have not received a prior IMC travel grant.

 - Student authors of accepted papers who will not themselves be speaking at the conference.

 The factors above represent our rough prioritization.
 We also take into account extenuating circumstances that are discussed in statements and letters.
 In addition to this, we prioritize equal representation and diversity.